Last Updated on 05/11/2023 by Glynn Willard

 Turn On The Refrigerator

 It will take several hours for your refrigerator to cool down to its set temperature.
-You want to make sure it works well while you’re still fresh in the sales person’s mind.
+You want to make sure it works well while you’re still fresh in the salesperson’s mind.

 Photograph The Battery Terminals